OctoPrint/octoprint-docker/README.md

 #### Enabling Webcam Support with Docker

 In order to use the webcam, you'll need to make sure the webcam service is enabled.
-This is done by setting the environment variable `ENABLE_MJPEG_STREAMER=true` in your `docker run` command, or in the `docker-compose.yml` file.
+This is done by setting the environment variable `ENABLE_MJPG_STREAMER=true` in your `docker run` command, or in the `docker-compose.yml` file.

 You'll also need to add `--device /dev/video0:/dev/video0` to your `docker run`, or ensure